 - 2 dried chipotle chiles stemmed and seeded

-- ¼ cup vegetable oil or more if needed
+- 2 tablespoons vegetable oil or more as needed

 - 3 pounds boneless skinless chicken thighs, tenders, or breasts (for breasts, slice horizontally in half into 2 thin cutlets each)